Have you thought about getting in touch with your potential customers, but did not know the right way to do it?

 - There will be some learning curve.
 It is easy to create new e-mails, but first you need to create an account and do initial set up.
 If it presents a problem, you can hire a professional who will do everything you need in a couple of hours and show you how to get around.
 Most likely, you will never have to change any settings again, and editing e-mails is very similar to editing a Word document.

 - It is better if you have a domain name.
 But it is better anyway.
 If you have a website or at least a domain name and e-mail address that looks like firstname.lastname@example.org (as opposite to email@example.com or firstname.lastname@example.org), then there is no problem.
 Using e-mail address like email@example.com increases probability that some e-mail programs will mark your e-mails as spam, and the newsletter website will warn you about it every time you are creating a new e-mail.
 However, you will have the same problem if you are sending mass mailings from your e-mail account, and e-mail address like firstname.lastname@example.org looks more professional.
 By the way, you do not have to check two e-mails – it is enough to forward all your e-mail to the address you check most.
 Still, if you do not have e-mail address at your own domain, you can send newsletter ignoring the warning.
+Later edit!
+Not having a domain name may not be a problem anymore.
+Recently author discovered that MailChimp started replacing personal addresses at public mail servers with an address at its domain, thus reducing the chances of your newsletter being marked as spam by mail servers.
+Author has not checked other services.

 - Promotions folder.
 Gmail recognizes newsletters and sends them to the Promotions folder.
 To avoid it, you can as your subscribers to add your e-mail address to the address book.
 There are other ways – sending newsletters without external links, not having more than one image per newsletter – but they are not very effective and limit your content, as well.
 After all, what you are sending is really a promotion, and sending mass mailings from your e-mail will not solve that problem, either.